camelliaguan3/camelliaguan3.github.io/README.md

-# ENGRC 3025: Professional Website
+# Personal + Professional Website

 ## Purpose of Project
+This repository is a remake of my previous personal website, which is located at https://camelliaguan3.github.io/old-personal-website/.

-This repository was made for my ENGRC 3025 Final Project, in which I create a professional website that displays my skills, projects, and overall resume.
+This new website was made for my ENGRC 3025 Final Project, in which I create a professional website that displays my skills, projects, and overall resume.
 This website will showcase the web development skills that I have learned, including HTML, CSS, and JavaScript.

 <hr/>